-- Starting from 15 May 2020, Latvian nationals and permanent residents are allowed to travel to Lithuania and Estonia, while travelling restrictions to other countries are still in place. - In May and June 2020 Air Baltic and Lufthansa organizing flights to and from Riga.
-Countries of destination are: Germany, Finland, Norway. - Exceptions regarding the movement and travelling restrictions are possible and depend on the decision of Minister of Transport and Minister of Interior. - There is no restriction on the movement of goods (import and export). - Foreign diplomats accredited to work in Latvia as well as individuals in Latvia for humanitarian reasons and for purposes in Latvia's national interests are permitted to enter and leave the Republic of Latvia at the designated border crossing points.
+- All international transit of passengers through airports and ports, by bus and rail, except for the travel of passengers by State aircraft and military transport, are suspended. - The movement of passengers and vehicles through border crossing points at airports and ports, on road and railway lines at the external border of the European Union, as well as through the border crossing points intended for local border traffic, with the exception of the carriage of goods, are prohibited. - Exceptions regarding the movement and travelling restrictions are possible and depend on the decision of Minister of Transport and Minister of Interior. - There is no restriction on the movement of goods (import and export). - Latvian nationals and permanent residents can enter the country once (through designated crossing points and by using their own transport vehicle) in order to return to their place of residence.

+- Foreign diplomats accredited to work in Latvia as well as individuals in Latvia for humanitarian reasons and for purposes in Latvia's national interests are permitted to enter and leave the Republic of Latvia at the designated border crossing points.